 Generally, we are very impressed by the overall width and depth of the offering and the large number of tradeable products from Plus500.

 As with most brokers, Plus500 does not charge any deposit or commission fees.
 The bid/ask spread (the difference between the buy and sell price of an asset) is the “fee” paid by the user.

 The spreads offered by Plus500 are aligned with the average for the industry but given the fact that we would place Plus500 as a higher tier broker, spreads are wider than the best spreads offered by some of the other upper tier brokers.
-For EUR/USD, the average spread is 0.8 pips.
+For EUR/USD, the spread is variable.
 In addition, Plus500 does not offer discounted spreads to more active traders or Professional traders (*Traders with professional accounts lose their ICF rights).